dimikulin/NotesAPI/README.md

 ## Setup
 You can launch the program in two ways:
 * by downloading the project via e.g. IntellIJ and starting the application from there,
 * by launching crudassignemnt.jar (/out/artifacts/crudassignemnt_jar)

+You don't need to configure the database because the interface uses H2 Database.

 ## Endpoints